 This indicates that in addition to the ventilator, management systems must be put in place to address all the requirements to put a patient on a ventilator and enable effective recovery.

-This however presents a big opportunity to change the current approach in how ventilators are manufactured to make it more fit for purpose for countries which may lack some of the resources required for a modern ventilator.
+This, however, presents a big opportunity to change the current approach in how ventilators are manufactured to make it fitter for the purpose for countries which may lack some of the resources required for a modern ventilator.

 3.3 Low-tech Ventilator Manufacturers

 The global COVID-19 pandemic sparked innovation world-wide.
 A few manufacturers were already trying to address the need to produce a low-cost ventilator to fill gaps in hospitals not adequately furnished with high-end ventilators for the critically ill.
-The question remains though whether any of these solutions really have what it takes to be mass produced in countries with a poor infrastructure and non-existent supply chains.
-The real stress-test will be when one tries to mass produce the designs in developing countries where there is no hobby shops, no electricity and no 3d printers available.
+The question remains though whether any of these solutions really have what it takes to be mass-produced in countries with poor infrastructure and non-existent supply chains.
+The real stress-test will be when one tries to mass-produce the designs in developing countries where there is no hobby shops, no electricity and no 3d printers available.

 Here are four examples of the latest low-cost developments.

-Nocca Robotoics as an Indian start-up barely two years old.
+Nocca Robotics as an Indian start-up barely two years old.
 Nocca develops water-less robots that clean solar plants.